-The Logtail client can help Log Service users collect text logs from Elastic Compute Service (ECS) instances or local servers in the console.
+The Logtail client helps Log Service users collect text logs from Elastic Compute Service (ECS) instances or local servers in the console.

-- A single file can only be collected using one configuration.
-If you need to collect files using more than one configuration, we recommend that you use the soft link.
+A file can only be collected by using one configuration.
+To collect a file by using more than one configuration, we recommend that you use the soft link.
 For example, to collect files under

-The configuration name can be 3 to 63 characters in length, and can contain lowercase letters, digits, hyphens (-), and underscores (_).
-It must begin and end with lowercase letters or digits.
+The configuration name can be 3–63 characters long, contain lowercase letters, numbers, hyphens (-), and underscores (_), and must begin and end with a lowercase letter or number.

 The directory structure must be a full path or a path that contains wildcards.